 You can download the form and submit it to your employer or directly to South Carolina’s Workers’ Compensation Commission.

 You can also file a claim yourself if you disagree with its denial or if your initial injury report has been denied.
+You may benefit by consulting an experienced Columbia workers’ compensation attorney.

 You will need a few important pieces of information to fill out any forms: